Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: Experiment

 \subsubsection{Instance detection and segmentation on COCO}

-\textbf{Training setting.} We use ConvNets pretrained on ImageNet (in Section~\ref{subsubsection:experiment_convnet_imagenet}) as backbones and then fine-tune with Cascade Mask-RCNN\cite{cascade_mask_rcnn} as detection framework on COCO dataset\cite{COCO}.
-We set epoch as 36, learning rate as 2e-4 (decays by 10 at epoch 27 and 33).
-We set momentum $\beta_{1}$ and $\beta_{2}$ as 0.9 and 0.999, weight decay as 0.05, stochastic depth as 0.4.
-The code is built base on the official implementation of MMDection\cite{mmdetection} toolboxes.
-FP16 training is NOT used for precision concern.
-While training ResNet50 and ResNet50-ParC, we frozen the first stage of models.
+\textbf{Training setting.} We use ConvNets pre-trained on ImageNet (in Section~\ref{subsubsection:experiment_convnet_imagenet}) as backbones and then fine-tune with Cascade Mask-RCNN~\citep{cascade_mask_rcnn} as detection framework on COCO dataset~\citep{COCO}.
+We set epoch as 36 and learning rate as 2e-4 (decay by 10 at epochs 27 and 33).
+We set momentum $\beta_{1}$ and $\beta_{2}$ as 0.9 and 0.999, weight decay as 0.05, and stochastic depth as 0.4.
+The code is built based on the official implementation of MMDection~\citep{mmdetection} toolboxes.
+FP16 training is NOT used for precision concerns.
+While training ResNet50 and ResNet50-ParC, we froze the first stage of the models.
 To train ConvNeXt-XT and ConvNeXt-ParC-XT, we set the basic layer-wise learning rate decay to 0.7.
-For training networks with Batch Normalization (BN) layers, we set BN layers to evaluation mode throughout the whole process.
-We use muti-scale training on training set and report the box AP and mask AP on validation set.
-More detailed training and testing configurations could be seen in our repository.
+For training networks with BN(Batch Normalization) layers, we set BN layers to evaluation mode throughout the whole process.
+We use multi-scale training on the training set and report the box AP and mask AP on the validation set.
+More detailed training and testing configurations can be seen in our repository.

-For MobileNetV2-ParC, since the resolution amplification in our training recipes is about 3 times from ImageNet (224\x224) to COCO (800\x1333).
-Specifically, taking ParC kernels in stage 3 as an example, we extend 14\x1-sized ParC-H kernels and 1\x14-sized ParC-W kernels to 21\x1 and 1\x42 respectively.
-We extend kernels pretrained on Imagenet-1K to as initialization kernels for detection and segmentation models.
+For MobileNetV2-ParC, since the resolution amplification in our training recipes is about 3 times from ImageNet (224$\times$224) to COCO (800$\times$1333).
+Specifically, taking ParC kernels in stage 3 as an example, we extend 14$\times$1-sized ParC-H kernels and 1$\times$14-sized ParC-W kernels to 21$\times$1 and 1$\times$42, respectively.
+We extend kernels pre-trained on ImageNet-1K to initialization kernels for detection and segmentation models.

 \textbf{Results comparison.} The result of instance detection and segmentation is listed in Table~\ref{convnet_COCO}, which is almost consistent with the classification result on ImageNet.
 The ParC-based models outperform the vanilla models by a clear margin in both box AP and mask AP.
 Specifically, ResNet50-ParC improves by 0.6 in box AP and 0.7 in mask AP, MobileNetV2-ParC improves by 0.6 in box AP and 1.1 in mask AP, ConvNeXt-ParC-XT improves by 0.5 in both box AP and mask AP.